tink-ab/tink-link-ios/README.md

 }
 ```

-4. Tink Link is designed to be presented either modally or within the navigation stack.
-Present the view controller by calling `present(_:animated:)` on the presenting view controller:
+4. Present the view controller by calling `present(_:animated:)` on the presenting view controller:

 ```swift
 present(tinkViewController, animated: true)